For a new race car, an important early decision in the design process is the choice of front to rear weight distribution.

 How does weight distribution affect the balance of the car?
 What is the effect of more front weight?
 Or more rear weight?

-To get the answer, let’s look at the problem from the vehicle dynamics engineer’s perspective.
-They are trained in the application of a universal simple model of handling known as the “bicycle model” or “single track model”.
+To get answers to these questions, let’s look at the problem from the vehicle dynamics engineer’s perspective.
+They are trained in the application of a universal simple model of handling known as the “bicycle model”.

 Looking at the car from above, when the driver applies a steering input, the forward momentum of the car forces slip angles at the front tyres, building lateral force FF, turning the car at the front.
 The resulting rotation of the chassis then forces slip angles and lateral force FR at the rear.